...we are creating the next loop:

 Our logo nods to the Two Loops model, a theory of change credited to Margaret Wheatley and Deborah Frieze and inspired by the most successful kind of system on the planet: ecosystems.
 Imagine pale green leaves emerging on a tree in spring, developing into a robust canopy in the summer, then turning brilliant shades of autumn colors before falling to the ground to decompose over winter and continue the cycle the following year.
+Instead of a full circle, Two Loops recognizes the overlap in growth and decline: preparation for spring takes place underground even as the autumn leaves are still falling.

-Our logo captures the fact that change is not linear; the two systems are not connected by a clear set of steps from the old to the new.
-Instead, there is a jump, and crossing that chasm requires bravery.
-Imagine you could swing along tree tops and between trees: sometimes you might enjoy a firm grasp of one branch before releasing another, but more often than not, reaching the next branch would require letting go of the one you have in hand.
-In that moment, you’d be floating in space – and that is what can happen as we create systemic change.
+Picture a forest of trees and imagine you could swing along the branches.
+Sometimes you might enjoy a firm grasp of one branch before releasing another, but more often than not, reaching the next branch would require letting go of the one you have in hand.
+In that moment of letting go, you’d be floating in space.
+Feeling unmoored, unsupported, and uncertain can unnerve us to our core, especially if we don’t know where, when, or how we'll reach the next branch – or loop.

-Like all human systems to date, current systems serve some people well while others are served less well, at best, or deeply harmed, at worst.
+Like all human systems to date, current systems serve some people well while others are served less well (at best) or deeply harmed (at worst).
 Those who are well served, particularly those who built the current system or are leaders within it, may be deeply invested in maintaining the current system, whether or not they recognize harms it has caused.
 Other groups are eager for something new to emerge with hope the next system will support a better life.

-Put another way, some people easily see the need for change and will join together in building the next loop, while others spend their energy tending to a system in decline, not realizing that trying to stop this cycle is like trying to stop the change of seasons.
+Put another way, some people readily see the need for change and will join together in building the next loop, while others spend their energy tending to a system in decline, not realizing that trying to stop this cycle is like trying to stop the change of seasons.
 Meanwhile, those open to change have already begun to imagine the next iteration even before the old system has ended.

 In the space between loops, we have the power to determine how sustainable the next loop will be.
 Will it last for many seasons or soon give way to yet another version?